Nonlinear evolution of perturbatively driven kinetic instabilities far from marginal stability: Evolution of the real amplitude

-The exact analytical solution to this equation is given by where $|A_{\text{sat}}|^{3/2} = 1.756\hat{\nu}_{\text{eff}}^3/\hat{\gamma}_{d} $ is the same final saturation level as found in Ref. \cite{petviashvili1999}. $\tau_0$ is the time at which the fully flattened distribution $f_0$ is established and $|A(\tau = \tau_0)|=|A_0|$.
-In cases with weak collisions ($\hat{\nu}_{\text{eff}} < 1 $), $|A_0|$ is very close to the collisionless saturation level \cite{fried1971}, $|A_c| = (3.2)^2 $.
+Eq. \ref{eq: amplitude_final} is a nonlinear Bernoulli ODE, which has the exact analytical solution where $|A_{\text{s}}|^{3/2} = 1.756\hat{\nu}_{\text{eff}}^3/\hat{\gamma}_{d} $ (the same final saturation level as that found in Ref. \cite{petviashvili1999}).
+The amplitude $|A(\tau = \tau_0)|=|A_0|$ is the amplitude at which the strongly nonlinear transition occurs, where $\tau_0$ is the first time at which the fully flattened distribution $f_0$ is established.
+Empirically, it is found that in cases with weak collisions ($\hat{\nu}_{\text{eff}} < 1 $), $|A_0|$ is very close to the collisionless saturation level, $|A_c| = (3.2)^2 $ \cite{fried1971}.
 In cases with stronger collisions ($\hat{\nu}_{\text{eff}} \gg 1 $), the linear phase is extended far beyond the collisionless level and $|A_0|$ can be significantly larger then $|A_c|$.
-It should be noted that the exact form of the evolution equation is dependent on the choice of collision operator, e.g., refer to the Supplemental Material for the Krook operator case \footnotemark[\value{mysupp}].
-A nonlinear growth rate can be defined via resulting in where $A(\tau)$ is given by Eq. \ref{eq: amplitude_solution}.
+The nonlinear growth rate, $\gamma_{NL}(\tau)$, of the mode during Phase II can be defined via resulting in where $A(\tau)$ is given by Eq. \ref{eq: amplitude_solution}.